Festival 2017 and Otley Molecule Trail

 Wednesday 9 November 7.30pm

-Prank Science with Steve Mould
+Prank Science with Steve Mouldmould_1web

 Steve Mould is well known for pulling pranks on unsuspecting members of the public in BBC 1’s Britain’s Brightest.
 All in the name of science of course.
 In this show he’ll be sharing his secrets and showing you loads of ways you can prank your friends and annoy your family.
 Expect mind bending illusions, weird chemistry, explosions and a fart projector.
 Do try this at home!